levivanb/bachelor/README.md

 The main replication code.
 Contains six consolidated do-files that reproduce all results in the paper.
 See the replication handbook (`replication_handbook.pdf`) for a full description of each file and the required raw data.

 ### `stata_old/`
 The original, unedited do-files written during the research process (~94 files).
 Included for transparency but **not intended for replication** — the code in `stata/` should be used instead.
+Read (`stata_code_overview.pdf`) for a description if you want to get an overview/use the old code.

 ---